WHAT IS THE

 There are three main views of the origin or man and the universe:

-- 1. Man is the result of a special creation by God and lives only once on this world;
+- 1. Man is the result of a special creation by Elohim (God) and lives only once on this world;

-- 2. Man is the product of evolution involving only natural processes, and no God;
+- 2. Man is the product of evolution involving only natural processes, and no Elohim (God);

 - 3. Man is the product of "divine evolution" and is reincarnated many times on earth.

-New Covenant Christians, who are members of the New Covenant Church of God, believe that man is a special creation of God, that he did not evolve from the apes, and that he is born only once in this world.
+Messianic EvAngelicals, who are members of the New Covenant Assemblies of Yahweh (NCAY), believe that man is a special creation of our Heavenly Father, Yahweh, that he did not evolve from the apes, and that he is born only once in this world.
 This view we are able to support from science as well as the Bible and modern revelation, which we believe to be in harmony with each other.
-This pamphlet summarises what God has revealed to us:
+This message summarises what Yahweh has revealed to us:

 2. Earth-life

-Man was born from this pre-existent spirit world into our physical world to learn faith in God and to develop a righteous character.
-The most important choice we have to make is whether or not we will accept Jesus Christ's invitation to follow Him or not, for this will determine the quality of life we live both on earth and the here-after.
-To enable us to learn true faith, a veil of forgetfulness was placed across our minds so that we do not remember our pre-existent life.
+Man was born from this pre-existent spirit world into our physical world to learn faith in Yahweh and to develop a righteous character.
+The most important choice we have to make is whether or not we will accept Yah'shua the Messiah's (Jesus Christ's) invitation to accept His substitutory death (atonement) for us, receive spiritual regeneration (new birth) and to follow Him or not, for this will determine the quality of life we live both on earth and the here-after.
+To enable us to learn true emunah (faith), a veil of forgetfulness was placed across our minds so that we do not remember our pre-existent life.
 Occasionally, though, some people have this veil momentarily parted and they get a glimpse of their former life.
 This writer has had such an experience.

 3. Death and the After-life